 But the government's website literally would not allow me to press the Global Entry button.
 I thought there was a technical glitch, so I emailed for help, yet I truly didn't expect a response.

 "Thank you for contacting the U.S. Customs and Border Protection (CBP) Information Center...
 You will not be able to add a program if you have a pending application.

 "Please note that you can only have one program at a time, and the last one added trumps the previous ones.

 "For example, NEXUS membership includes all of the benefits of Global Entry, plus expedited entry into Canada.

 "If you choose to add Global Entry after you have NEXUS you will lose that benefit as you can only have one program at a time and the last one added will trump the others.

 "With NEXUS membership you do not need Global Entry."

-So how cool is it that qualifying for NEXUS gives one the benefits of other programs, too?!
+So how cool that qualifying for NEXUS gives the benefits of other programs, too?
 For fifty dollars.
 Total.